soymh/open-webui-stuff/README.md

 ## Acknowledgments

 A huge shoutout to everyone who’s been part of this journey.
 Special thanks to [dnl13](https://github.com/dnl13) for sparking the conversations that led to these enhancements.
-Together, we make Open WebUI a better place!
+Together, we make Open WebUI a better place! ( for everyone, u know...)

 ---